torrobinson/picross/README.md

 This is a small experiment in taking rules I use to play Picross and automating them.
 I have not referred to any other solvers and I know there are smaller and quicker ways out there, but I wanted to try it myself.

+Known rules  are applied to every row and every column, and the entire puzzle is iterated and attempted to be solved as long as changes are made.
+Once no longer successful, it stops and returns the result formatted in the console window.

 # Example Puzzle
 ```